 For more information on CITES-listed marine species, please contact Laura Cimo (firstname.lastname@example.org).

-2013 is marked by a historic conservation milestone for sharks and rays globally.
-At this year's Conference of the Parties (CoP16) in Bangkok, Thailand countries agreed to increase protection for five commercially-exploited species of sharks and manta rays.
+2013 was marked by a historic conservation milestone for sharks and rays globally.
+At last year's Conference of the Parties (CoP16) in Bangkok, Thailand countries agreed to increase protection for five commercially-exploited species of sharks and manta rays.
 Read full story…

 This included the adoption of a Colombian proposal, co-sponsored by the United States and Brazil, to list the oceanic whitetip shark in CITES Appendix II.
 Other proposals adopted included listing of three species of hammerhead sharks (scalloped, smooth, and great), the porbeagle shark and manta rays also in Appendix II.
 A CITES Appendix II listing means increased protection for the species, while still allowing legal and sustainable trade.
 The shark and manta ray listings will go into effect on September 14, 2014.